Abraham Lyons

 Abraham Montagu Lyons (10 February 1894 – 29 November 1961) was an English lawyer, judge, politician and author, who served as a Conservative member of the Parliament of the United Kingdom for Leicester East, and as Recorder of Great Grimsby.

 Background

 Lyons was the only son of Rabinovitch Lyons of West Bridgford, Nottinghamshire.

 He attended Clee Grammar School for Boys in Lincolnshire.

 He was commissioned a Second Lieutenant in the British Army on 23 October 1914, following the outbreak of World War I.

 Legal career

 Lyons was called to the Middle Temple on 28 June 1922, at which time he was a solicitor living in West Bridgford; became "leader" of the Midland circuit, and "took silk" in 1933.
 In 1936 he was appointed Recorder of Great Grimsby He was said to have been one of the few Jewish judges in 1930s England to take an active role in the Jewish community.

 Service in Parliament

-Lyons was elected in the 1931 general election, unseating Labour incumbent Edward Frank Wise.
+Lyons was elected in the 1931 general election, unseating Labour incumbent Frank Wise.
 He was re-elected in the 1935 election, but was defeated in the 1945 election by Labour candidate Terence Donovan.